*SPOILER ALERT! *

 “But

-don’t worry too much about it, Queenie, there is a deterrent.”
+don’t worry about it too much, Queenie, there is a deterrent.”
 Ian let go a

 laugh he couldn’t quite stifle.